Construction

 1 Moving annual total.

-Source: ABS, Construction Work Done, Australia, Cat.
-No. 8755.0; Department of Treasury and Finance
+Source: ABS, Construction Work Done, Australia; Department of Treasury and Finance

-The value of engineering construction work done increased by 0.8% in 2023 to $2.1 billion (Chart 7).
-Private sector activity increased by 10.3% to $1.7 billion mainly due to work for heavy industry as work progressed on resource projects, and public sector activity decreased by 1% to $686 million, largely reflecting decreased work on roads, highways and subdivisions, following elevated levels in the previous year.
-The fall in public sector activity was partly offset by increased work on bridges, railways and harbours.
+The value of engineering construction work done increased by 7.8% in 2024 to $2.5 billion (Chart 7).
+In current prices, private sector activity increased by 7.8% to $1.8 billion, driven by work on bridges, railways and harbours, as repair work at GEMCO continues following Cyclone Megan, and heavy industry as work progressed on resource projects.
+Public sector activity increased by 20.8% to $829 million, largely reflecting work on roads, highways and subdivisions.

 1 Current prices